OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 45.md

 - They ask me what I've been up to
 - I try to lie but it doesn't go well
 - I end up telling them everything
-- [[Queen Titania]] speak to me in my head: "Good plan, bad execution"
+- [[Queen Titania of the Summer Court]] speak to me in my head: "Good plan, bad execution"
 - Mads crash on our bed
 - [[Ossian]] casts *Bigby's Hand* to float Mads to her own bed
 - Everyone goes to bed, long rest 😴